-Paper ID: MA023 Distance-Local Strong Rainbow Connection Number of The Sun Graph $C_n {}^{\circ} \overline{K_1}$ S. Purwitasari^{1,a)} and K. A. Sugeng^{1,b)} 1Department of Mathematics, Faculty of Mathematics and Natural Sciences, Universitas Indonesia, Depok 16424, Indonesia Corresponding author: ^{a)}siwi.purwitasari@sci.ui.ac.id, ^{b)}kiki@sci.ui.ac.id Abstract.
+Paper ID: MA023 Distance-Local Strong Rainbow Connection Number of The Sun Graph $C_n \circ \overline{K_1}$ S. Purwitasari1,a) and K. A. Sugeng1,b) Department of Mathematics, Faculty of Mathematics and Natural Sciences, Universitas Indonesia,Depok 16424, Indonesia Corresponding author: a'siwi.purwitasari@sci.ui.ac.id, b'kiki@sci.ui.ac.id Abstract.
 Let G be a simple and undirected graph.
-Define an edge coloring $c: E(G) \to \{1, 2, ..., k\}$, with $k \in N$.
+Define an edge coloring c: $E(G) \rightarrow \{1, 2, ..., k\}$ , with $k \in N$ .
 A path between vertices u and v in G, is called rainbow (u - v) -path if we can have different color for each edge in the path.
 For two vertices u and v of G, if there is a rainbow (u - v) - geodesic in G, which is a shortest path rainbow u - v path of G, then G is called strongly rainbow connected.
-The G-local strong rainbow connection number G-local strong rainbow connection number G-local strong rainbow connection number G-local strong rainbow connected by a rainbow geodesic.
-In this paper, we discuss the G-local strong rainbow connection number G Keywords: d-local strong rainbow connection number, strong rainbow connection number, rainbow path, rainbow geodesic, sun graph.
+The d-local strong rainbow connection number (lsrcd) is the smallest number of colors needed to color the edge of G such that any two vertices with distance at most d, 1 < d < diam(G), can be connected by a rainbow geodesic.
+In this paper, we discuss the d-local strong rainbow connection number (lsrcd) of the sun graph $Cn^{\circ} \overline{K_1}$ with $n \ge 3$ , for d = 2 and d = 3.
+Keywords: d-local strong rainbow connection number, strong rainbow connection number, rainbow geodesic, sun graph.

-Paper ID: MA024 Optimal Control Analysis of the COVID-19 Model with Two Strains Endang Yuliani^{1, a)}, Fatmawati^{2, b)} dan Cicik Alfiiniyah^{3, c)} ^{1,2,3}Department of Mathematics, Faculty of Science and Technology, Universitas Airlangga, Surabaya 60115, Indonesia. a)endang.yuliani-2017@fst.uunair.ac.id b) Corresponding author: fatmawati@fst.unair.ac.id c)cicik-a @fst.unair.ac.id Abstract.
+Paper ID: MA024 Optimal Control Analysis of the COVID-19 Model with Two Strains Endang Yuliani1, a), Fatmawati2, b) dan Cicik Alfiiniyah3, c) Department of Mathematics, Faculty of Science and Technology, Universitas Airlangga, Surabaya 60115, Indonesia. a)endang.yuliani-2017@fst.uunair.ac.id b) Corresponding author: fatmawati@fst.unair.ac.id c)cicik-a @fst.unair.ac.id Abstract.
 Coronavirus disease 2019 (COVID-19) is an infectious disease caused by Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2).
 It's spread around the world and still endemic in many countries.
 In this research, we propose a mathematical model of COVID-19 transmission by taking into account two strains namely SARS-CoV-2 and D614G.
 The stability analysis of the equilibria of the model is presented.
 The COVID-19 model has three equilibria, namely the disease-free equilibrium, endemic strain 1, and strain 2 equilibria.
 We obtain two basic reproduction numbers based on the strains.
 The disease-free equilibrium is locally asymptotically stable if two basic reproduction numbers are less than one.
-The endemic strain 1 and strain 2 equilibria are locally asymptotically stable if the basic reproduction number strain 1 and strain 2 greater than one, respectively.
+The endemic strain 1 and strain 2 equilibria are locally asymptotically stable if the basic reproduction numbers are less than one.
+The endemic strain 1 and strain 2 equilibria are locally asymptotically stable if the basic reproduction numbers are less than one.
+The endemic strain 1 and strain 2 equilibria are locally asymptotically stable if the basic reproduction numbers are less than one is greater than one, respectively.
 We then apply the optimal control strategies in the form of preventive measures (wearing masks, social distancing, washing hands) and treatment.
 The existence of the optimal control variables is determined through Pontryagin's Maximum Principle.
 Simulation results show that preventive measures require full effort and more effective in suppressing the spread of COVID-19 compared to treatment.
-Concurrent administration of control provides more effective results in minimizing the population exposed and infected COVID-19. $\textbf{Keywords:} \ COVID\text{-}19, Strain, Mathematical model, Stability, Optimal control.}$
+Concurrent administration of control provides more effective results in minimizing the population exposed and infected COVID-19.
+Keywords: COVID-19, Strain, Mathematical model, Stability, Optimal control.